+Clifford Street

-- 4.4.4 The decision to include the proposed extension is subject to the outcome of the public consultation being carried out between 11 October and 28 November 2021.
-Clifford Street - 4.4.5 Clifford Street predominantly comprises of 19th century single pile, two storey dwellings of various size with single or double height bay windows with a side hall entrance.
+5.4.6 Clifford Street predominantly comprises of 19th century single pile, two storey dwellings of various size with single or double height bay windows with a side hall entrance.
 Residential dwellings on the north side of the street are a mixture of detached and semi-detached houses set back from the roadside by a small front garden whereas those on the south side of the street are terraced houses also with small front gardens bounded by low walls with railings.
 Construction materials predominantly include red or pink sandstone and brick walls, red monolithic dressed sandstone quoins, door and window surrounds, Welsh green or blue slate and modern tile roof coverings featuring either stone or brick chimneys.
 The land rises from west to east which has created an interesting roofscape with staggered gables and chimney stacks as key features.
 Windows are predominantly uPVC but many timber sash windows and timber doors survive.

-Figure 61 Buildings on south side of Clifford Street
+Figure 116 Buildings on the south side of Clifford Street Figure 117 Long distance views to west

-4.4.6 In summary the residential dwellings on Clifford Street largely retain their Victorian features creating a consistent character.
+5.4.7 In summary the residential dwellings on Clifford Street largely retain their Victorian features creating a consistent character.
 The elevating street scene in a quiet area of the town offers long distance views westwards of the surrounding countryside and adds to the streets' sense of place.